Aupajo/middleman-pagination/README.md

 **Note:** the `for` and `per_page` properties must be indented for the `pagination` frontmatter.

-You can define as many different types of pageable resources as you like:
+You can define as many different types of pageable resources as you like, with whatever criteria you like:

 ```ruby
 activate :pagination do